m1212e/prismabox/README.md

   additionalProperties = true
 }
 ```
 to your `prisma.schema`.
-The generated schema files will be located at prisma/prismabox.
 You can modify the settings to your liking, please see the respective comments for info on what the option does.

 ## Annotations
 Prismabox offers annotations to adjust the output of models and fields.